elianiva/brainly-scraper-ts/README.md

 # Brainly Scraper
 A promise based package to retrieve data from brainly using provided keyword

+**Note:** This package is intended for personal use, might be buggy.

 ## Installation
 ```sh
 npm i brainly-scraper-ts # npm